Hlaupastyrkur

 Björgunarsveit Hafnarfjarðar

+The "Hafnarfjörður Search and Rescue Team" operates within ICE-SAR and is one of the founding units of the Search and Rescue association.
+The Hafnarfjordur SAR call sign is SPORI.
 The team operates in most areas of rescue work and thus prepares itself to be able to respond to any kind of emergency, whether on land or at sea.
 The activities can be divided into three main categories: land, sea and equipment.
 Each works in their own field and manages their own agenda.
 The members of the SAR-team go to great lengths to keep themselves, as well as equipment in the best possible condition so that they can react quickly when the need arises.

 Brakkasamtökin - BRCA Iceland

-The objective of the Icelandic BRCA organization is to enhance education and research on BRCA and provide BRCA carrier and their relatives the necessary knowledge and support.
+About the Icelandic BRCA organization: The objective of the Icelandic BRCA organization is to enhance education and research on BRCA and provide BRCA carrier and their relatives the necessary knowledge and support.
 The organization safeguards BRCA carriers’ interests by fighting for increased and better service for them, as well as for a larger cost participation by the government.
 Finally, the organization aims to facilitate cooperation with foreign counterparts.

 CCU organization